fcl-93/AGCT-Relational-Database-Dynamic-/README.md

 We are using Wordpress as a Web Framework.

-This project id being developed by Fábio Luís aka fcl-93 and Vítor Baptista aka vmcbaptista.
+This project id being developed by Fábio Luís aka fcl-93 and Vítor Baptista aka vmcbaptista